Kriti-0b1111/Linux-Lab/README.md

 ## 📝 How to Use

-Each lab has its own `.txt` file.
+Each lab has its own 'Lab#.txt' & 'TASK.txt' file.
+Lab#.txt file contains the commands and TASK.txt file contains a small task.
 Open it, follow the instructions, and try the commands in your terminal.
 Keep committing your progress as you go!

 ---